 With generous financial assistance from the UGC, New Delhi, Department of Archaeology, Deccan College Post-graduate and Research Institute has made multi-fold progress with leaps and bound.
 The enormous inputs have come from several research projects over the last more than forty years.
 Initially the funding was granted as part of Special Assistance Programme (1972, 1977 and 1982) for infrastructure and faculty development programmes.
-It was in year 1985 that UGC recognised the Department of Archaeology as Centre of Advanced Study in Archaeology, which has continued uninterrupted till today.
-Prehistory and Protohistory including Geoarchaeology, Palaeoecology, Palaeontology, Archaeozoology, Palaeobotany, Palynology, Archaeological Chemistry, Biological Anthropology and Ethno-archaeology are the thrust areas and in view of the status of research in Indian Archaeology, the UGC is pleased to continue the status as Advanced Study Centre for yet another term of five years from 2014 to 2019.
+It was in year 1985 that UGC recognised the Department of Archaeology as Centre of Advanced Study in Archaeology.
+The areas supported were Prehistory and Protohistory including Geoarchaeology, Palaeoecology, Palaeontology, Archaeozoology, Palaeobotany, Palynology, Archaeological Chemistry, Biological Anthropology and Ethno-archaeology.

 The Department of Archaeology of Deccan College has been the most active centre of research in the field as well as in the laboratories.
 With the appointment of several experts of Archaeological sciences since the first SAP of 1972; it has emerged as the only centre of Scientific Archaeology in entire South Asia.
 Research projects undertaken by the faculty of this department have covered the span from prehistory to medieval Archaeology, providing significant clues to our understanding of palaeoenvironment, human evolution and its cultural manifestations with reference to subsistence, settlement systems, human migrations and socio-political and religious history of India.